 He overheard the self-satisfied Iapetans commenting on what he’d shown them.

 “Stem cell event… we can grow real Saturnians from these… they will be the Saturnians… humans like us, under our tutelage.
-We will finally take out place as overlords of the Great World.”
+We will finally take our place as overlords of the Great World.”

 Seth spoke.
 He no longer cared what he said.

 “That’s what you think, fools that you are, Idiots of the Arc.
 Sure, you’ll do what you think you’ll do.
 And when you’ve done it, which will be the tail and which the dog?
-The real Saturnians will know.
-The ones who can do anything.
-The grass-people who invited me down there, without me knowing.”
+The real Saturnians will be the grass-people who invited me down there, without me knowing.”